 Brain’s Attention

-Attention towards the information and its effective processing is very crucial in order to learn anything.
-It is not only applicable to the students but every single person in the world who wants to store and learn an information for a long period of time.
+Attention to the information and its effective processing is very crucial in order to learn anything.
+It is not only applicable to students but every single person in the world who wants to store and learn information for a long period of time.
 If a student is not paying attention to what his teachers are saying, he would not be able to learn that information.
 Such information is represented as the forgotten or lost information that does not get processed and stored in the mind.
-For long-term retention of the information attention of the brain is required otherwise the input or the information will be lost.
-For example, during a class, a less attentive student might listen to the whole lecture but after the lecture, he would not be able to remember what the teacher has just taught.
-This happens when the students do not focus on the lecture rather they focus on the other objects from the surroundings or the class.
+For long-term retention of information, attention of the brain is required; otherwise, the input or the information will be lost.
+For example, during a class, a less attentive student might listen to the whole lecture, but after the lecture, he would not be able to remember what the teacher has just taught.
+This happens when the students do not focus on the lecture.
+Rather, they focus on the other objects from the surroundings or the class.
 For grabbing the attention of the brain of students, teachers should take the following strategies for capturing the attention of the students if they want their students to learn in a proper way.

-Graphical content and attractive visuals: To capture the attention of the students and make the mind of the students attentive, the interesting material should be used by the teachers.
-These interesting material may include a graphical representation of the boring data in colorful ways or with interesting shapes and images that keep the mind attracted toward the information.
+Graphical content and attractive visuals: To capture the attention of the students and make the minds of students attentive, interesting material should be used by the teachers.
+These interesting materials may include a graphical representation of the boring data in colorful ways or with interesting shapes and images that keep the mind attracted to the information.

-Ask Questions: To keep the mind of the students attentive, the teachers should ask the students frequent questions.
+Ask Questions: To keep the minds of the students attentive, the teachers should ask the students frequent questions.
 In this way, they will be more involved with the teachers and the lectures.
-Their mind will remain more attentive if they knew that the teacher may ask them to participate in the discussion.
-Interactive sessions are of the greatest help for the students and teachers’ better understanding and learning.
+Their mind will remain more attentive if they know that the teacher may ask them to participate in the discussion.
+Interactive sessions are of the greatest help for the student’s and teachers’ better understanding and learning.

 Individual work and less distraction: Most of the students prefer to work in a calm and silent place when they have to work on an individual assignment.
-Such environment provides them an opportunity to focus on the work and do the task in a proper way.
-While the distractive atmosphere may cause difficulty to understand and stay attentive towards the tasks assigned.
+Such an environment provides them an opportunity to focus on the work and do the task in a proper way.
+The distractive atmosphere may cause difficulty in understanding and staying attentive to the tasks assigned.

-Seat the students near their teacher: Study shows that the students that sit near the teacher or in the first row may pay much more attention towards the lecture than those who sit at the end of the class.
-Students who are easily distracted should sit near the teacher in front rows so that they may pay more attention.
+Seat the students near their teacher: A study shows that the students who sit near the teacher or in the first row may pay much more attention to the lecture than those who sit at the end of the class.
+Students who are easily distracted should sit near the teacher in the front rows so that they may pay more attention.

 Monitor the students: Monitoring the students may help the teacher to identify the behavior of the students.
-The teacher may know by observing that which student is attentive and giving a response to the appropriate stimulus and which student is not attentive.
-Through this way, students will also feel conscious about their distracted activities when they will be monitored and pay more attention to the lecture.
+The teacher may know by observing which student is attentive and giving a response to the appropriate stimulus and which student is not attentive.
+In this way, students will also feel conscious about their distracted activities when they are monitored and pay more attention to the lecture.

 Part 5

-The 2nd article selected for the comparison of the ideas and the ways to treat the problem from the book’s ideas is, “Psychological distress in first-year university students: socioeconomic and academic stressors, mastery and social support in young men and women.”
-This article is written by the authors named Pierre Verger, Jean-Baptiste Combes, Patrick Peretti-Wattel, Viviane Kovess-Masfety, Frédéric Rouillon, Marie Choquet, and Valérie Guagliardo.
+The 2nd article selected for the comparison of the ideas and the ways to treat the problem from the book’s ideas is “Psychological Distress in First-year University Students: socioeconomic and Academic Stressors, mastery and Social Support in Young Men and Women.”
+This article is written by authors Pierre Verger, Jean-Baptiste Combes, Patrick Peretti-Wattel, Viviane Kovess-Masfety, Frédéric Rouillon, Marie Choquet, and Valérie Guagliardo.

-In the first journal article, the highest level of the stressed mind is discussed just like it was discussed in the book.
-The highest level of the stress or trauma has a very negative impact on the mind of the children and it is unacceptable.
+In the first journal article, the highest level of the stressed mind is discussed, just like it was discussed in the book.
+The highest level of stress or trauma has a very negative impact on the minds of the children, and it is unacceptable.
 The distressed mind or the children with trauma are found to have underperformance.
-This research shows that the educators do not realize the huge number of the children having such stress and trauma.
-Out of hundred, 26 children are having the stress issues.
+This research shows that educators do not realize the huge number of children having such stress and trauma.
+Out of a hundred, 26 children are having stress issues.
 The reasons for the trauma in children are more like the reasons discussed in the book.
-These reasons include bullying or abuse, being getting neglected, parental custody and control issue, fear of unknown or the parental alcoholic or substance abuse.
+These reasons include bullying or abuse, being neglected, parental custody and control issues, fear of the unknown or parental alcoholism or substance abuse.
 All these factors affect the children and the students from their early childhood but no one realizes this problem at the initial stages.
 These factors are very bad for the children as it has a very harmful effect on the mental and physical health of the student.
 Which in return affects the learning and performance of the children.

-The study shows that the trauma has a negative impact on the brain development that in return has major consequences on the learning ability of the children.
+The study shows that trauma has a negative impact on brain development that, in turn, has major consequences on the learning ability of the children.
 It also impacts the social and emotional growth of the children negatively.
-Due to trauma, the children may face lack of physical growth as well.
-The changes that occur in the brain of the children due to trauma, also change the behavior and the performance of the children in their classroom.
+Due to trauma, the children may face a lack of physical growth as well.
+The changes that occur in the brains of the children due to trauma also change the behavior and the performance of the children in their classroom.
 The authors of this article studied the behavior of the traumatic childhood and provided the teachers and the counselors the information that can help them identify the traumatized children.
-They have also provided some trauma-sensitive changes in the syllabus of the classes where there are children with a distressed mind to help them to play out the problem they are facing.
-According to the authors, schools should have school counselors that can help the teachers identify and treat the traumatized children.
-Authors have identified a solution to this problem that the teachers should work on the play theory for the children that facing any kind of stress which will help them reduce the stress level from negative to the positive side and they can get a better and healthy life.
+They have also provided some trauma-sensitive changes in the syllabus of the classes where there are children with distressed minds to help them play out the problem they are facing.
+According to the authors, schools should have school counselors who can help teachers identify and treat traumatized children.
+Authors have identified a solution to this problem: the teachers should work on the play theory for the children facing any kind of stress, which will help them reduce the stress level from negative to the positive side, and they can get a better and healthy life.

-In the second article, the authors have discussed the stressors that are linked to the psychological distress among the university students and their university life.
-This article helps to understand the impact of the socioeconomic stressors on the psychology of the students and its effect on the brain.
-The authors have also provided the protective strategies from such distressed mind.
-The students of ages from 18 to 24 years were accessed to learn about the negative impacts of the socioeconomic stressors on their psychological behavior and the mental state of the students of the university.
-And the protective strategies that the authors provided is social support.
+In the second article, the authors discussed the stressors that are linked to psychological distress among university students and their university life.
+This article helps to understand the impact of socioeconomic stressors on the psychology of students and its effect on the brain.
+The authors have also provided protective strategies for such distressed minds.
+The students ages 18 to 24 years were accessed to learn about the negative impacts of socioeconomic stressors on their psychological behavior and the mental state of the students at the university.
+And the protective strategy that the authors provided is social support.
 The concept we have discussed in the book as well.
-In the book, we have studied that the social support system is the technique that can be helpful for reducing and eliminating the distress from the life of a person.
-In this article, we will find the impact of the social support of the friends, family, teachers, and the mentors to help remove the psychological distress faced by the university students.
+In the book, we have studied that the social support system is a technique that can be helpful for reducing and eliminating distress from the life of a person.
+In this article, we will find the impact of the social support of friends, family, teachers, and mentors to help remove the psychological distress faced by university students.

-According to the authors, the mental health and the proper function of the brain of students have gained a significant importance in the research.
-The previous research has shown that the number of the university students that are facing the problem of the psychological distress is higher than any other group of people and it has become a significant topic of study for the research.
-The mental health of the students is considered as the most important thing to have better learning opportunity and growth options.
-If the students have a problem with their mental health they may face many problems in competing for the other people of the class.
-The results of this study show that the negative impact of the socioeconomic factors on the mental health and the psychological distress cannot be proved by the sample they have selected for the research.
-Which means that socioeconomic factors are not the reasons for psychological distress.
-Other reasons and factors may be studied further to get the idea of the reasons for poor mental health due to psychological distress.
-The authors have discussed that the result of the protective factors, i.e. mastery and the social support has a positive impact on reducing the psychological distress.
-This means that the protective strategies to cope with the bad stress that was provided in the book were found true and they have a positive impact on the mental health stability and the removal of the psychological distress.
+According to the authors, the mental health and the proper function of the brain of students have gained significant importance in the research.
+Previous research has shown that the number of university students who are facing the problem of psychological distress is higher than any other group of people, and it has become a significant topic of study research.
+The mental health of the students is considered as the most ortant thing to have better learning opportunities and growth options.
+If the students have a problem with their mental health, they may face many problems in competing with the other people in the class.
+The results of this study show that the negative impact of socioeconomic factors on mental health and psychological distress cannot be proved by the sample they have selected for the research.
+This means that socioeconomic factors are not the reasons for psychological distress.
+Other reasons and factors may be studied further to get an idea of the reasons for poor mental health due to psychological distress.
+The authors have discussed that the result of the protective factors, i.e., mastery and social support, has a positive impact on reducing psychological distress.
+This means that the protective strategies to cope with the bad stress that were provided in the book were found to be true, and they have a positive impact on mental health stability and the removal of psychological distress.

 References